Yhbv24/intro-project-3/README.md

    * Input: 30
    * Expected output: 1, 2, ping, 4, pong, ping, 7, 8, ping, pong, 11, ping, 13, 14, ping-pong, 16, 17, ping, 19, pong, ping, 22, 23, ping, pong, 26, ping, 28, 29, ping-pong

+7. Upon form submit, refresh unordered list so it shows only the new output
+   * Input: 2
+   * Expected output: Only show 1 and 2, not output from the previous search

 ## Known Issues

-* Submitting without first resetting/refreshing page does not automatically empty the unordered list and output the new information; rather, it adds it to the previous output
+* No bugs or issues that I have found

 ## Licensing